Marjorie Kinnan Rawlings Historic State Park preserves her home, Cross Creek

 - Allow about 90 minutes to two hours for a visit.
 There are two 15-minute hiking trails into the woods (once orange groves now overtaken by the forest).
 There is also a county boat ramp, a picnic area and playground sharing the parking lot for the state park.

 - Park grounds are open daily from 9 a.m. to 5 p.m. but house tours are only offered Thursday through Sunday.
 There are no tours of the house in August and September.
-Tours are 1given at 0 and 11 a.m. and 1, 2, 3 and 4 p.m.
+Tours are given at 10 and 11 a.m. and 1, 2 and 3 p.m.
 Park admission is $3 per vehicle and tours are $3 for adults, $2 for children 6-12; younger children are free.

 - The park is a National Historic Landmark.